Security-Onion-Solutions/securityonion-docs/logstash.rst

 Logstash does not parse logs in Security Onion, so modifying existing parsers or adding new parsers should be done via :ref:`elasticsearch`.

 If you want to add a legacy Logstash parser (not recommended) then you can copy the file to ``local``.
-Once the file is in ``local``, then depending on which nodes you want it to apply to, you can add the proper value to either ``/opt/so/saltstack/local/pillar/logstash/manager.sls``, ``/opt/so/saltstack/local/pillar/logstash/search.sls``, or ``/opt/so/saltstack/local/pillar/minions/$hostname_searchnode.sls`` as in the previous examples.
+Once the file is in ``local``, then depending on which nodes you want it to apply to, you can add the proper value to either ``/opt/so/saltstack/local/pillar/logstash/manager.sls``, ``/opt/so/saltstack/local/pillar/logstash/search.sls``, or ``/opt/so/saltstack/local/pillar/minions/$hostname_searchnode.sls``.

 Adding New Logs
 ---------------